johanyim/johanyim/README.md

-# Hi, I'm Johan Yim
+# Hi, I'm Johan

-Gender: Male
-Location: UK
+I'm a programmer with a passion for creating low-level utilities with simplicity and robustness.
+I am biased toward becoming better rather than reaching the solution, choosing to learn everything I know the long way.

+I am an absolute minimalist in life and in programming.
+I believe that the simplest systems are the best.

+I have used Linux as my daily driver for years, becoming experienced in configuring and writing low-level programs.

-Languages: Rust, C, Bash,
+### Languages: Rust, C, Bash, HTML, CSS

-Education: University of Bath Mcomp (Hons)
+### Education: University of Bath MComp (Hons)